STANDARD LIFE EMPLOYEE SERVICES LIMITED

 Dispute resolution process

-In the first instance Invoice queries should be referred to the business area or team that initially raised the Purchase Order, for resolution.
-This information is available on the Purchase Order.
+In the first instance invoice queries should be referred to the business area or team that initially raised the Purchase Order, for resolution.
+The information is available on the Purchase Order.
 Should the dispute not be resolved in a reasonable time the dispute should be raised through the line in the business area and (if appropriate) to the appropriate Procurement specialist.
-The Purchase to Pay team at Standard Life House should also be contacted.
-They can be contacted at ;-
+The Purchase to Pay team at Standard Life should also be contacted.
+They can be contacted at;_

 Purchase to Pay Team